 SENIOR ADVISOR, HOCKEY OPERATIONS

-Scotty Bowman is in his sixth season with the Chicago Blackhawks as Senior Advisor to Hockey Operations.
-A part of 13 Stanley Cup-winning teams, including the 2010 and 2013 championships with the Blackhawks, Bowman brings 57 years of hockey experience to the organization.
+Scotty Bowman is in his seventh season with the Chicago Blackhawks as Senior Advisor to Hockey Operations.
+A part of 13 Stanley Cup-winning teams, including the 2010 and 2013 championships with the Blackhawks, Bowman brings 58 years of hockey experience to the organization.

 Bowman, a Montreal native, is the National Hockey League’s all-time coaching leader with 1,244 regular-season wins and 223 postseason victories.
 Prior to joining the Blackhawks, Bowman served as a consultant in the Detroit Red Wings front office for seven years.